 It is not a good idea to use this type of alphanumeric brand name to take a risk.

 If You Are Targeting Chinese, Japanese, Or Korean Markets…

-It is okay to use numeric and special characters to the brand name if you target Chinese, Japanese, and Korean markets.
-Let’s see why.
+It is okay to use numeric and special characters to the brand name if you are targeting Chinese, Japanese, and Korean markets.

 There are many similarities between these three languages.
-If you look at some brand names in Chinese, Japanese, and Korean markets, you will notice many brand names consist of numbers.
+If you take a look at some brand names in Chinese, Japanese and Korean markets you will notice many brand names consist of numbers.
 There are mainly two reasons for including numbers in the brand names in these countries.
+One is that in these languages numbers have meanings.

-One is, in their languages, numbers have meanings.
-The second reason is a study has proven that Chinese, Japanese and Korean customers recognize some numbers as lucky numbers, such as 8.
-So you can use numbers in your brand name when it comes to these markets.
+The second reason is the results of a study have proven that Chinese, Japanese and Korean customers recognize some numbers as lucky numbers such as 8.
+So as it is all about attracting customers to the brand name and creating a brand identity in the market, you can use numbers in your brand name when it comes to these markets.

 Why You Need To Think Twice If You Select A Brand Name With Numbers For Chinese, Japanese, Or Korean Markets

 A famous American soft drink brand 7up faced a problem when they were introducing their business to China.
 They found out, 7up means death through drinking in Shanghai, which is a negative meaning.

 That is why you need to be more careful when dealing with numbers.
 There are different meanings for the numbers in many countries.
 Make sure your brand name does not generate negative connotations in any language as it affects your brand identity when expanding the business.

 To Which Part You Can Use Numbers In The Brand Name Process?